Here is an article that appeared in the Valley Courier on May 17:

 Good news!
 SLVEC has received an RREO grant to develop a Regional Solid Waste Management and Recycling Plan for the SLV.
 This is to compliment a grant received by Conejos Clean Water (CCW), which is a two year grant for developing a similar plan.
 Solid Waste Management is morphing from illegal dumping emphasis to developing a hub and spoke network for solid waste and recycling to reduce the amount of waste going to the landfill.
 Removing recyclables and compost will reduce the amount of emissions that cause Greenhouse Gasses (GHG), which contribute to climate change, as well as satisfy the requirements set forth by the CDPHE regarding solid waste and recycling on the State level.
 12-2-16

 The first step to beginning the SLV Regional Waste Diversion Plan is to assemble a Task Force of solid waste experts, who will held undertake baseline studies to determine what services and infrastructure are already in place to deal with waste diversion, and a gap analysis to see what is still needed to improve the situation.
 They will also oversee waste audits to determine how many recyclables are being thrown away instead of being recycled.
 This will require us getting our hands dirty!
 Several volunteers, over the course of two days, will sort through several loads of municipal solid waste at the landfill and catagorize the trash items we find.
 In the end, they will be weighed and we will discover the percentages of recyclables and food waste in the current waste stream.
 With the help of our project consultant and waste management expert, we will then extrapolate this number towards the future and compare it to changes we can make that will help divert the recyclables and food waste.
 In the end we hope to come up with three major options to pursue for change to the current system.
 SLVEC is currently pursuing a second grant, from the USDA, Solid Waste Management 3, which will allow the Ecosystem Council to assist waste management entities (landfills, trash haulers) with writing grants for funding to implement the projects set forth by the SLV Regional Waste Diversion Plan.
-Currently, SLVEC and CCW is assembling this Waste Diversion Task Force, and hope to have our first meetings in March.
-Throughout the process, stakeholders, and the public are encouraged to keep informated through regular meetings.
+Currently, SLVEC and CCW is assembling this Waste Diversion Task Force, and hope to have our first meeting in March.
+Throughout the process, stakeholders and the public are encouraged to keep informed through regular meetings.
 Stay tuned.
 1-25-17

 “Water Tower Cleanup Attracts Volunteers, Demonstrates Community Resolve and Cooperation”